GitXimik/hello-world/README.md

 # hello-world
 tradition
-Trying to get familiar fir github
+Trying to get familiar with github